Evelyn Glennie is a true pioneer within the deaf community. So who exactly is she?

 - Polar Music Prize 2015

-– She owns over 2000 percussion instruments from all over the world and is continually adding to her collection.
+She owns over 2000 percussion instruments worldwide and is continually adding to her collection.

-– She is an Ambassador of the Royal National Children’s Foundation (formerly the Joint Educational Trust) which helps support vulnerable, disadvantaged young people at state and independent boarding schools throughout the UK.
+She is an Ambassador of the Royal National Children’s Foundation (formerly the Joint Educational Trust), which helps support vulnerable, disadvantaged young people at the state and independent boarding schools throughout the UK.

 We hope you have found this post insightful and enjoyable until next time.